Nishkarsh01/pass-comp10001-winter2023/README.md

 # PASS COMP10001-Winter2023
-Every Saturday there is a PASS session organized by me for COMP 10001 students with the focus on helping you understand the basics of python programming language.
-Throughout this semester during these sessions, we will put our knowledge to test by developing some projects; projects that will also help you build your portfolio.
+Every Saturday there is a PASS session organized by me for COMP 10001 students with the focus on helping them understand the basics of python programming language.
+Throughout the winter2023 semester during these sessions, we will put our knowledge to test by developing some projects; projects that will also help students build their portfolio.

 # Zoom Link to join the session:
 [Nish's Saturday Zoom Session](https://mohawkcollege.zoom.us/j/95227377950?pwd=K29zTUFXNEZHSVVJS0QweE1LVWF2Zz09)